-Contractor will be responsible for obtaining and compliance with SWPPP.
+The RCD will be responsible for obtaining permits.
 Copies of all permits will be provided to the Contractor, and one copy of each permit must be kept at the job site at all times.
+All work must be conducted per regulatory agency permits and requirements.